Do Your Research First

 • Keep your board members informed about your proposal.

-• Allow for things to take longer that you expected.
+• Allow for things to take longer than you expected.

 How can we help?